 5 Reasons Plastic Gift Cards are Better Than Paper Gift Certificates

-Here are five reasons why you should make the transition:
+Here are five reasons why you should choose to offer a gift card vs. gift certificate:

-1. You’re losing money with a paper system
+1. You’re losing money with a paper gift certificate system

 Picture this scenario: I come into your establishment, purchase something of lesser value than my gift certificate, and what do you give me in return?
 The cash difference.
 Now, imagine I return that purchase.
 Most establishments would also give me cash instead of a gift certificate.

-Gift cards guarantee a certain amount of revenue because you can’t exchange a gift card for cash.
+Plastic gift cards for your small business guarantee a certain amount of revenue because you can’t exchange a gift card for cash.
 Moreover, if you return an item, it’s credited to your gift card.
 And as if that wasn’t enough, a gift card is also re-loadable, while a gift certificate is not.

 Let’s compare the convenience factor.
 Many gift cards are pre-loaded with a certain dollar amount, while most gift certificates require your cashier to enter in the information.
 This extends to when a gift certificate is redeemed.
 Since the process is not digital, it’s the cashier’s responsibility to hand over the cash and possibly run the math in their head.